mimsy07/ACL/README.md

 - <b>ISP: 20.30.10.0/24</b>
 - <b>Server Network: 200.10.20.0/24</b>

-ACLs are implemented on the router's CO-1 (company 1) and CO-2 (company 2).This ACL policies can be used to permit communication and deny unauthorized access to a specific server.
+Two types of ACLs are implemented on the router's CO-1 (Company 1) and CO-2 (Company 2).
+These ACL policies can be used to permit communication and deny unauthorized access to a specific server.

 <h2>Project Walk through</h2>